 Using price gaps as a support and resistance zone is a rewarding strategy for the patient trader.

 Many traders get excited after an opening gap and are eager to get into the market.
-You might be better off waiting for a chance to trade the support (or resistance) that the gap implies.
+However, you might be able to work out a better reward-to-risk ratio if you aim to trade the support (or resistance) that the gap implies.

 #5: Psychological Numbers

 - Wall Street points to lower open as investors eye Dow 20,000

 - S&P 500 Closes Above 2000 for First Time

 - Nasdaq Breaks Through 6,000 Barrier, But Should We Party Like It’s 1999?

 They are just a tiny sample of headlines that demonstrate the market’s interest in specific round numbers.